Suwayomi/Suwayomi-Server/README.md

 If you face issues with your setup then we are happy to provide help, just join our discord server(a discord badge is on the top of the page, you are just a click-clack away!).

-## Syncing With Tachiyomi
+## Syncing With Mihon (Tachiyomi)
 ### The Suwayomi extension and tracker
-- You can install the `Suwayomi` extension inside tachiyomi.
+- You can install the `Suwayomi` extension inside Mihon (Tachiyomi).
 - The extension will load your Suwayomi library.
 - By manipulating extension search filters you can browse your categories.
 - You can enable the Suwayomi tracker to track reading progress with your Suwayomi server.
-  - Note: Tachiyomi [only allows tracking one way](https://github.com/tachiyomiorg/tachiyomi/issues/1626), meaning that by reading chapters on other Suwayomi clients the last read chapter number will update on the tracker but tachiyomi won't automatically mark them as read for you.
+  - Note: Mihon (Tachiyomi) [only allows tracking one way](https://github.com/tachiyomiorg/tachiyomi/issues/1626), meaning that by reading chapters on other Suwayomi clients the last read chapter number will update on the tracker but Mihon (Tachiyomi) won't automatically mark them as read for you.

 ### Other methods
 Checkout [this issue](https://github.com/Suwayomi/Suwayomi-Server/issues/159) for tracking progress.